bgoesswe/dataid_openeo/openeo-openshift-driver/README.md

         }

 If it worked fine, send a GET request to the same url to display the process (or alternatively navigate to http://openeo.local.127.0.0.1.nip.io/processes with your browser).

+After that all filter processes type need to be set to "filter" manually.
+Therefore connect to the POD of the processes-db via the web interface of Openshift, connect to the database with "psql processes" and update the "p_type" all records with "filter" in the beginning and "get_collection" to the value "filter".